Custody Guideline On Shared Care Of Children

 - The opinions and wishes of the child in relation to equal parenting arrangements, and the reasons behind them

-- If after considering factors such as the above, the Court finds equal parent arrangements impractical, the Court will endeavour to ensure that both parents spend substantial and significant time with the child.
-Whilst not to the extent of an equal parenting scheme, such an arrangement will ensure both parents having a real involvement in the everyday life of the child
+If after considering factors such as the above, the Court finds equal parent arrangements impractical, the Court may then examine where it is the best interests of the child for one parent to have residential care and another to spend substantial and significant time with the child.
+Whilst not an equal parenting scheme, such an arrangement will ensure both parents having a real involvement in the everyday life of the child.